psganesh/TestNotes/AWS_Notes.md

 - EC2 (Elastic Compute Cloud) – vm in AWS platform
 - EC2 container service - this is where you manage & run docker container at scale
 - Elastic BeanStalk - (developer who dont understand AWS, they will just upload code to this) then it provision things like auto Scaling groups, Load balancing, EC2 instance and etc
-- Lambda - code - upload into cloud and control it. eg. lambda function will be triggered if any image is uploaded and text will be writting on top (overlay) of it using lambda.
+- Lambda - code - upload into cloud and control it. eg. lambda function will be triggered if any image is uploaded and text will be writing on top (overlay) of it using lambda.
-- Lightsail – Virtual private service, provisoning a server with fixed IP address (RDP access for windows, SSH for linux) - Control through Management console - Like lower version of EC2 :)
+- Lightsail – Virtual private service, provisioning a server with fixed IP address (RDP access for windows, SSH for Linux) - Control through Management console - Like lower version of EC2 :)
 - Batch –  Batch computing in cloud

 # Storage *
 - S3 – simple storage service, object based stored, Files will be stored into bucket
 - EFS – Elastic File System -  Network attach storage - store into volume and mounted to multiple machines
 - Glacier – Data Archival - for eg. need once in a year - cheap
-- Snowball – way to bring in large data into datacenter
+- Snowball – way to bring in large data into data center
 - Storage Gateway – Virtual appliance, replicates info back to S3 - 4 types

 # Database *
 - RDS – Relational Db service, mysql, postgress, oracle
 - DynamoDB – Non relational
-- Elasticache -  caching data - for Eg. to store top 10 products in cache rather than to pull from DB using web service - it freeup the DB to run the other queries.
+- Elasticache -  caching data - for Eg. to store top 10 products in cache rather than to pull from DB using web service - it free up the DB to run the other queries.
 - Red Shift – Data Warehousing or BI - here run complex query (lot time complete, joins & etc) for analysis (for eg. mgmt want to know profit and loss)

 # Migration